About me

 Ongoing projects

 I started machine translating the content of the Taking Children Seriously website from English to French in November 2023 using ChatGPT, Python with its BeautifulSoup library, Notepad++, the professional DeepL API and XAMPP.
-The translation wasn't perfect and errors remain in the 412 articles, totalling 600,000 words.
-After consulting two AI engineers on X, I've learned that I can wait for the LLMs to improve so that I can finish this project in a few minutes instead of spending a month and a half proofreading all the articles.
+The translation wasn't perfect, and errors remain in the 412 articles, totaling 600,000 words.
+After consulting two AI engineers on X, they told me that I could wait for large language models (LLMs) to improve so that I could finish this project in a few minutes instead of spending a month proofreading all the articles.
+But in October 2024, large language models still can't do a good translation, only an approximation.
+They do not understand context or nuance.
+I have to proofread everything, but my symptoms make it impossible for me to complete such a long project.
+So I have sent all the draft translations to Sarah Fitz-Claridge, the main author of the website.
+Hopefully, future AIs will be able to proofread these articles properly.

 Political involvement

 I am a member of the centrist party "Le Mouvement Démocrate".
-I was briefly appointed spokesperson for this political party in the Cher department in 2022.
 I have been involved in several elections:

-I also take action by avoiding meat and dairy, and being a minimalist.
+I also take action by buying organic food, avoiding red meat and being a minimalist.

-I'm curious about libertarian ideas: the night-watchman state (aka minarchy) and anarcho-capitalism: What is the right dose of state power?
+I'm curious about libertarian ideas: the night-watchman state (aka minarchy) and anarcho-capitalism: What is the right amount of government power?
+I want much less regulation and more freedom for individuals and markets.

-Spotify - Mixcloud - Soundcloud - YouTube - Bandcamp - Petites Planètes: Vincent Moon recorded religious rituals, sacred music and local folklore in many places around the world.
+Spotify - Mixcloud - Soundcloud - YouTube - Bandcamp - Petites Planètes

 Readings